sciris/sciris/README.rst

 What is Sciris?
 ---------------

-Glad you asked!
-Sciris is a flexible open source framework for building scientific web applications using Python and JavaScript.
+Glad you asked! `Sciris <http://sciris.org>`__ is a flexible open source framework for building scientific web applications using Python and JavaScript.
 It comes in two parts: ``sciris`` is a collection of tools that should make scientific Python coding a more pleasant experience, while ``scirisweb`` is a collection of tools that allow you to easily build Python webapps.
 Sciris is built on Numpy and Matplotlib, while ScirisWeb is built on Vue.js, Flask, Twisted, Redis, and ``mpld3``.
+Full documentation is available `here <https://sciris.readthedocs.io/>`__.

 Highlights